GorillaInTheStack/monkey-sec-blog/content/posts/binary/return-oriented-programming/index.md

 So this layout, is the same for every binary.
 Every binary has its own isolated memory layout.
 Every binary thinks its the only thing running on the operating system.
 This is called *process isolation*.

+>[!NOTE]
-Note that a process here means a program that is now living in memory.
+> A process here means a program that is now living in memory.

 - Binary -> A file that describes a program.
 This file is on disk and is not running.
 - Process -> A program that is now loaded into memory and is running or about to run.